-Started in 2008, our Developing Energy Enterprises Project (DEEP) has ended in February 2013.
+Started in 2008, GVEP's Developing Energy Enterprises Project (DEEP) has ended in February 2013.
 Over the past five years, the programme has supported the growth of small energy businesses in Kenya, Tanzania and Uganda.
 About a thousand of entrepreneurs have benefited from our technical and business support enabling them to scale their activities.

 These entrepreneurs work at the bottom of the pyramid (BoP) in rural and periurban areas.
 The products and services they offer have contributed to provide an improved access to clean energy solutions for low-income customers in these communities.